Church of Central Africa Presbyterian – Blantyre Synod

 The Church of Central Africa Presbyterian – Blantyre Synod is a synod of the Church of Central Africa Presbyterian, located in southern Malawi.
 It was founded by Church of Scotland missionaries in 1876.

 History

 Blantyre Synod started as a mission of the Church of Scotland.
 The first missionary was Henry Henderson accompanied by a freed slave.
 He chose a mission ground suggested by David Livingstone.
 The Blantyre Mission was founded in 1876, with a church and school.
 It became a refuge for slaves.
 The number of Christians grew, and in 1891 the St Michael and All Angels Church was dedicated.

+The Mission’s superintendent David Clement Scott believed in racial equality and was called a "negrophile" for his outlook.
+Scott picked seven men to become deacons they were Harry Kambwiri Matecheta, John Macrae Chipuliko, Mungo Murray Chisuse, John Gray Kufa, Thomas Mpeni, James Gray Kamlinje and James Auldearn Mwembe.
+Matecheta became a deacon on 4 November 4, 1894.
+Scott's aim was to increase the role of Africans in the church's leadership, and one woman was also made a deacon.

 In the late 1920s, responsibility for the church shifted from Scottish missionaries to African leaders.

+In 1962 Rev. Jonathon Sandaya became the first African to be the Synod's General Secretary.
+He had been born locally and educated at the Henry Henderson Institute.

+In January 2020 the head of Malawi's prisons Wandika Phiri went to the prison in Ntcheu where a new water system had been installed.
+The facility had been paid for by this synod and Phiri thanked the CCAP synod for their generosity.